JulHeg/AnkiCalibrateAddon/README.md

 Also, this is the kind of add-on you might just want to try out for a change rather than permanently.
 To get a decently looking calibration chart you really only need a few hundred probability estimates.
 Depending on your Anki usage this might only take a couple of days.

+## Installations
+You can download the newest version of the add-on here: <https://github.com/JulHeg/AnkiCalibrateAddon/releases/latest>.
+(This is still a bit work in progress and I'll also put it on the Anki website when done, TODO!)

+You can also copy into your addon folder [manually for developing](https://addon-docs.ankiweb.net/addon-folders.html).
+In this case you also need to download the sole dependency [d3.js](https://cdn.jsdelivr.net/npm/d3@7) and put it into the src folder.
+You can also automatically build the .ankiaddon file with this command:
+    curl -o src/d3_7.js https://cdn.jsdelivr.net/npm/d3@7
+    zip -rj Calibrate.ankiaddon src/*

 ## Limitations
 This add-on only works for the desktop version of Anki, not for the web or smartphone app.
 The calibration data is only stored locally on your computer and not synced across devices.
 However, the Calibrate add-on does not interfere with Anki's normal functioning, so you can still study on your phone normally while using the add-on on your PC.
 This add-on was developed and tested with Anki version 24.06.3 and might not work with other versions.